AdrienPlacais/multipac_testbench/docs/source/manual/presentation.rst

 Files
 -----

-A few operations are mandatory in order to read the files produced by LabVIEWER.
+In order to read the files produced by LabViewer, it is adviced to do the following:

- - Mandatory: decimal should be changed from `,` to `.`.
+ - Decimal should be changed from `,` to `.` (or use `decimal=','` when instantiating :class:`.MultipactorTest` or :class:`.TestCampaign`).
- - Recommended: measurement index should start at `i=0`.
+ - Measurement index should start at `i=0` instead of `i=1`.
- - Recommended: comments in the right-most columns should be deleted.
+ - Comments in the right-most columns should be deleted.

 Note that you can use the column separator that you want with the `sep` argument from the :py:meth:`.MultipactorTest.__init__` or :py:meth:`.TestCampaign.from_filepaths` methods.